 Who cares?
 I love them both!

-I rarely give an A+ to any drama, at this point in time I've finished 170 and only about 20 K-dramas have earned an A+ grade from me.
+I rarely give an A+ to any drama.
 Late Night Restaurant is one of them, and well deserving of the honor.
-This is such an amazing series and I think there is an episode or character that really speaks to every individual who watches it.
+This is such an amazing, outstanding series, and I think there are episodes or characters that really speak to every individual who watches it.

 If you are tired after a long day at work this is the most pleasant way to unwind and relax and smile: watching Late Night Restaurant.
 It's a tonic to your soul and mind and heart.
 Enjoy!

 puts on his makeup for the day ...

 as well as others in episode 19